kompa3/logstash-output-mqtt/README.md

 This is a plugin for [Logstash](https://github.com/elastic/logstash).

-This plugin has been published to rubygems.org, https://rubygems.org/gems/logstash-output-mqtt/.
+This plugin has been published to rubygems.org as [logstash-output-mqtt](https://rubygems.org/gems/logstash-output-mqtt/) gem.

 ## Installation to Logstash